 The campus community stands united in our #DrakeTogether Commitments.
 Please pay close attention to these three principles:

 Mandatory Face Coverings: All students—along with faculty, staff, vendors, and visitors—are required to wear masks or other face coverings while in campus buildings unless they are alone in their rooms or offices, or participating in activities where a mask cannot be worn (e.g., eating, drinking, playing a musical instrument, etc.).
 Masks are required on campus grounds when a social distance of at least six feet cannot be maintained.
 A reusable, washable mask will be provided to each residential student at the start of the semester.
-Faculty teaching in classrooms will wear University-provided face shields.
+Faculty teaching in classrooms must wear masks unless an exemption has been granted by Environmental Health and Safety and approved by the provost.

 Social Distancing: While on-campus, all students, faculty, staff, vendors, and visitors must maintain a social distance of at least six feet from others wherever possible.
 Classroom assignments and configurations have been adjusted accordingly.
 Everyone on campus is expected to follow any signage or other instruction regarding the use of common spaces, hallways or pathways.